pnnl/HyperNetX/README.md

     >>> pip install [-e] .

-> ℹ️ **TIP:**  For the following installation commands, if you are using ZSH as your shell, you might encounter the
+> ℹ️ **TIP:**  For the following installation commands, if you are using ZSH as your shell, you might encounter an error; for example:
-> following error:
 >>**zsh: no matches found: .[tutorials]**
 >
+> This error occurs because ZSH uses square brackets for globbing and pattern matching, which means that ZSH will not respect the square brackets as string literals when running commands such as pip install -e .[tutorials].
-> To successfully run the below installation commands, put the single quote around the square brackets.
-For example:
+> To successfully run the following installation commands, put single quotes around the square brackets.
+> For example:
 > >pip install -e .'[tutorials]'
 >
 > For more information on this ZSH-related issue, see this [StackOverflow post](https://stackoverflow.com/a/68888466/11145086).